apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/cug.md

 | `PARAM_RANKING`             | int            | 200      | Ranking within the composite authorization setup.            |
 | | | | |

+_Note:_ depending on other the authorization models deployed in the composite setup, the number of CUGs used in a given deployment as well as other factors such as predominant read vs. read-write, the performance of overall permission evaluation may benefit from changing the default ranking of the CUG authorization model.

 #### Excluding Principals

 The CUG authorization setup can be further customized by configuring the